zelikos/davincibox/README.md

 ## Upgrading

+Usually, you'll only need to update the packages in the container (i.e. driver updates), not the container image itself.
+In this case, simply run `sudo dnf update` in davincibox as shown above.

-Upgrading requires re-creating the davincibox container with the newest version of the image.
+Otherwise, a full upgrade requires re-creating the davincibox container with the newest version of the image.
+This should only needed if there has been a new GitHub release for davincibox, as this may include changes to the `setup-davinci` or `add-davinci-launcher` scripts. **When reporting issues, a full upgrade should be performed first**.

-If a new version of davincibox is available and you want to upgrade, you can do so manually or with `setup.sh`.
+If a new version of davincibox is available and you need to upgrade, you can do so manually or with `setup.sh`.

 ### `setup.sh`